oscarvanderheide/AbstractLinearOperators.jl/README.md

 # AbstractLinearOperators

-Minimal implementation of abstract linear operators
+Abstraction of linear operators and related linear algebra, +/-/* etc.